 - a.
-Minimum Occupancy Restrictions: At a minimum, Sponsor/Developers must elect that either: - 20 percent of the units in the project must be rented to families with incomes at 50 percent or less of AMGI: - 40 percent of the units in the project must be rented to families with incomes at 60 percent or less of the AMGI; or - 40 percent of the units in the project are rent-and-income-restricted to families with incomes at 80 percent or less of the AMGI, as long as the average does not exceed 60 percent AMGI ("Income Averaging").
+Minimum Occupancy Restrictions: At a minimum, Sponsor/Developers must elect that either: - 20% of the units in the project or more must be rented to families with incomes at 50% or less of AMGI; - 40% of the units in the project or more must be rented to families with incomes at 60% or less of the AMGI; or - 40% of the units in the project or more are rent-and-income-restricted to families with incomes at 80% or less of the AMGI, as long as the average does not exceed 60% of AMGI (known as the "Average Income" minimum set-aside, or "Income Averaging").

-The minimum set-aside election is irrevocable once made on IRS Form 8609.
-Income Averaging will be considered for projects currently in predevelopment, under construction, or in lease-up that have not yet received a Form 8609 on a case-by-case basis by DHCD and/or DCHFA, as applicable.
+The minimum set-aside election is irrevocable once made on IRS Form(s) 8609.
+Income Averaging will be considered for projects that have not yet requested issuance of IRS Form 8609(s) on a case-by-case basis by DHCD and/or DCHFA, as applicable.
 Applicants that elect the Income Averaging minimum set-aside shall comply with the following restrictions and requirements:

-- 100 percent of the units are LIHTC-eligible, except for preservation projects with current tenants with documented income above 80 percent AMGI. - Income and rent levels shall be limited to the four following income bands: 30 percent of AMGI, 50 percent of AMGI, 60 percent of AMGI, and 80 percent of AMGI. - The average income of the units shall be limited to 59 percent AMGI. - At least 10 percent of the units must be restricted at 30 percent AMGI. - Applicants must provide reasonable parity between unit size and buildings, as applicable, at each income band. - All buildings in the project shall be included as one multiple building project, as referenced on line 8b of IRS Form 8609, except on a case-by-case basis. - 4% Tax Credit projects that elect the Income Averaging minimum set-aside will still be required to meet either the 20/50 or 40/60 minimum applicable to tax-exempt bond financing. - b.
-Maximum Rent Levels: Low-Income Units in the project must be rent restricted as defined by IRC Section 42(g)(2) for a period of 3O years (the compliance period of 15 years and an extended use period of 15 years, for a total period of 3O years).
-Before DHCD issues the Form 86O9, the Sponsor/Developer must provide evidence that the Land Use Restrictive Covenants agreement has been recorded in the land records.
+- 100% of the units are LIHTC-eligible, except for preservation projects with current tenants with documented income above 80% of AMGI. - Income and rent levels shall be limited to the four following income bands: 30% of AMGI, 50% of AMGI, 60% of AMGI, and 80% of AMGI - The average income of the units shall be limited to 59% AMGI. - At least 10% of the units must be restricted at 30% AMGI. - Applicants must provide reasonable parity between unit size and buildings, as applicable, at each income band. - All buildings in the project shall be included as one multiple building project, as referenced on line 8b of IRS Form 8609, except on a case-by-case basis. - 4% Tax Credit projects that elect the Income Averaging minimum set-aside will still be required to meet either the 20/50 or 40/60 minimum applicable to tax-exempt bond financing.